As of December 9th, 2022, all funds for CalHFA’s $40,000 ADU Grant have been reserved. Applications have been closed.

 We’re thrilled about this brand-new ADU financing program.
 As it gains momentum, we think it’s going to make a big difference for homeowners who qualify.
 Along with Freddie Mac’s new ADU finance options, it’s proof that both the state and federal governments are getting serious about helping homeowners finance ADUs.

-If you’d like to investigate the ADU potential of your property, hop on a free ADU planning phone call with us.
+If you’d like to investigate the ADU potential of your property, hop on an ADU planning phone call with us.
 We’ll connect you with lenders, designers, and general contractors who specialize in accessory dwelling units.
 With ADUs, experience matters.

 How the $40K CalHFA ADU grant works